Muzammal-Naseer/starter-academic/content/publication/vit-smalldata/index.md

 training of such models is mainly attributed to pre-training on large-scale datasets such as ImageNet with 1.2M or JFT with 300M images.
 This hinders the direct adaption of Vision Transformer for small-scale datasets.
 In this work, we show that self-supervised inductive biases can be learned directly from small-scale datasets and serve as an effective weight initialization scheme for fine-tuning.
 This allows to train these models without large-scale pre-training, changes to model architecture or loss functions.
-We present thorough experiments to successfully train monolithic and non-monolithic Vision Transformers on five small datasets including CIFAR10/100, CINIC10, SVHN, Tiny-ImageNet and two fine-grained datasets: Aircraft and Cars.
+We present thorough experiments to successfully train monolithic and non-monolithic Vision Transformers on five small datasets including CIFAR10 and CIFAR100, CINIC10, SVHN, Tiny-ImageNet and two fine-grained datasets: Aircraft and Cars.
 Our approach consistently improves the performance of Vision Transformers while retaining their properties such as attention to salient regions and higher robustness.